Attachment Trauma

 Key Definition:

 The motivational system is functional.
-Feeling affects proceed conscious thought.
+Feeling affects precede conscious thought.
 The world is populated by living organisms that survive—and even flourish—without conscious thought.
 Our internal sense of well-being relies on conscious translation of these feeling affects, creating what we experience as emotions.

 Consciousness has a strong serviceability for survival in complex and competitive environments—emotions are a byproduct of consciousness.
 Our biological system signals good, bad, and dangerous through chemical changes that disrupt homeostatic balances, we experience discomfort and prepare to receive or resist.